cybermaggedon/gnucash-uk-corptax/README.md

 }
 ```

-The second is an iXBRL-formatted company accounts file.
-The third
+The accounts file is an iXBRL-formatted company accounts file.
+The
-is iXBRL-formatted corporation tax computations.
+computations file is an iXBRL-formatted corporation tax computations.

 Corporation tax data is read from the corporation tax computations, and
 used to construct the GovTalkMessage containing corporation tax submission